bjt-user/Linux/printing.md

 Some printers have the function where you can print a network configuration page.\
 There you can see the **IP**, MAC address, network name of the printer among other information.

+Just using `lp` doesnt seem to work because you need to setup that printer first.

 ***

 #### printing mbox html emails